 Mr. Hickok is listed in The Best Lawyers in America, is highly rated in Chambers USA: America’s Leading Lawyers for Business for securities litigation and commercial litigation, and was selected for inclusion on the 2014 Pennsylvania Super Lawyers list.
 Mr. Hickok is a Fellow of the American College of Trial Lawyers, which is widely viewed as the premier professional trial organization in the country.

 Mr. Hickok is a magna cum laude graduate of the Harvard Law School, where he was an editor of the Harvard Law Review.
 He was one of two students in the second-year class awarded the Sears Prize for having the highest annual academic average.
 While at Harvard, he also received a masters degree in law and economics.
 After law school, he was a law clerk for the Honorable Leonard I. Garth of the U.S. Court of Appeals for the Third Circuit.
 He then worked as a federal prosecutor in the U.S. Attorney’s Office in Philadelphia, where he conducted numerous fraud, corruption and tax prosecutions.

-Mr. Hickok is an adjunct professor at Drexel University School of Law, where he teaches a course in law and economics.
-He has been an adjunct professor at the Rutgers-Camden School of Law, where he taught courses in law and economics, and professional responsibility.
+Mr. Hickok has been an adjunct professor at the Drexel University School of Law and the Rutgers-Camden School of Law, where he taught courses in law and economics and professional responsibility.
 He has served as a member and chair of Hearing Committee 1.04 of the Disciplinary Board of the Supreme Court of Pennsylvania.
 He also has served as president and is currently a member of the Executive Committee of the Harvard Law School Association of Philadelphia.
 He is a member of the Pennsylvania, New Jersey and District of Columbia bars.